Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Other Relevant Topics

-As mentioned, the Phase I data are used to gain understanding about the process, assessing process stability, and parameters estimates.
-This step is difficult and critical in process monitoring since the additional variability introduced from the estimation step affects the Phase II control chart's performance.
-The success of Phase I methods depends on their ability to distinguish the outlying observations correctly and providing reliable estimates of the process parameters which is related to the correct specification of the underlying IC model.
-Saghir et al. [2016] proposed control limits of Phase I $|\mathbf{S}|$ and $|\mathbf{G}|$ charts for a bivariate normal process based on the false alarm probability (FAP), while Saghir et al. [2017] developed general design structure of Phase I $|\mathbf{S}|$ and $|\mathbf{G}|$ charts based on FAP when observations are drawn from a bivariate normal distribution and provided the necessary control charting constants.
-Vargas and Lagos [2007] used the minimum volume ellipsoid estimator (MVE), as a robust estimator of the covariance matrix in developing control charts for the Phase II monitoring of dispersion.
-The MVE finds the ellipsoid with minimum volume that covers a subset of at least half of the observations.
-Similarly, Variyath, and Vattathoor (2014) used two robust estimators including re-weighted minimum covariance determinant (RMCD) and the re-weighted minimum volume ellipsoid (RMVE) and proposed RMCD / RMVE-based MEWMS / MEWMV control charts for Phase I monitoring of dispersion in multivariate processes with individual observations.
+As previously mentioned, Phase I data are used to gain process knowledge, assess process stability, and estimate process parameters.
+Phase I is difficult and critical in process monitoring since the additional variability introduced from the estimation step affects the Phase II control chart's performance.
+The success of Phase I methods depends on their ability to distinguish the outlying observations correctly and provide reliable estimates of the process parameters, which is related to the correct specification of the underlying in-control model (Jones-Farmer et al. 2014).
+Two widely used multivariate high breakdown robust estimators for multivariate location and scatter are minimum volume ellipsoid (MVE) and minimum covariance determinant (MCD).
+While the MVE finds the ellipsoid with minimum volume that covers a subset of at least half of the observations, the MCD's objective is to find a fixed-size subset of the data whose covariance matrix has the lowest determinant.
+Variyath and Vattathoor (2014) used two robust estimators including the re-weighted minimum covariance determinant (RMCD) and the re-weighted minimum volume ellipsoid (RMVE) and proposed RMCD/RMVE- based MEWMS/MEWMV control charts for Phase I monitoring of a covariance matrix in multivariate processes with individual observations.
+See also Vargas and Lagos (2007) in this regard.
+Li et al. (2014) applied the concept of data depth and the Mann-Whitney test and proposed a nonparametric multivariate Phase I control chart for detecting shifts in both the mean vector and the covariance matrix of processes with individual observations and estimated the change point in Phase I based on the MLE.
+Saghir et al. (2016) proposed control limits for Phase I $|\mathbf{S}|$ and $|\mathbf{G}|$ charts for a bivariate normal process based on the false alarm probability (FAP).
+Saghir et al. (2017) extended this work to bivariate non-normal distributions and provided the necessary constants, which are required in the construction and implementation of these charts, through an extensive simulation.
+Abdella et al. (2020) made the assumption of a sparse covariance matrix in high-dimensional multivariate normal processes and proposed using the adaptive thresholding LASSO rule for estimating the unknown covariance matrix and constructing control chart in Phase I analysis of a covariance matrix.
+Recently, using a two-sample test for high-dimensional covariance matrices, which compares the difference in the leading eigenvalues for comparing two high-dimensional covariance matrices, Fan et al. (2020) developed a non-parametric Phase I control chart which showed good performance specially when the shift in covariance matrix is weak and sparse.
+Recall that in Phase I, $N$ samples are available based on historical data and suppose that $1\leq{\tau}\leq{N-1}$ is the potential change point and ${\tau}^*$ is the unknown change point in Phase I. For each $\tau$, let the sample covariance matrices before and after the potential change point be denoted by $\widehat{\bfmath{\Sigma}}_{0, \tau}$ and $\widehat{\bfmath{\Sigma}}_{1, \tau}$, respectively.
+These estimates are calculated by using Phase I observations before and after the sampling epoch $\tau$.
+For $\tau=1,\,\dots,\,N-1$, define